 Dragon Fruit Compote

-Sweet and tangy with fragrant warm spices, foodies will love receiving this chunky sauce that they can pair with desserts, waffles, and roasted meats.
+Sweet and tangy with fragrant warm spices, this chunky sauce can be paired with desserts, waffles, and roasted meats.
 Using striped twine, pin festive ornaments, like a cranberry stem or mini ornament, onto the lid.

 Get the recipe: